-To clean carpet, a neutralizer such as baking soda is usually a good way to remove the odor.
-Try to use natural cleaning products that are safe for your cat, whether you are cleaning walls, carpet, or even clothes.
+To clean the carpet, a neutralizer such as baking soda is usually a good way to remove the odor.
+Try to use natural cleaning products that are safe for your cat, whether you are cleaning walls, carpets, or even clothes.

 You might have to clean the same area two or more times to completely remove the odor.